 76 Mr. Chouinard stated that a very influential representative from the southern Gaspé inshore fishers’ group complained to him that he did not trust fishery officers from the Grande-Rivière office with respect to protecting resources.

 77 In October 2009, Mr. Chouinard went to the Grande-Rivière office with a labour relations specialist.
 He told the employees that it was the least productive office in the Quebec Region and that in his opinion, it was not functional.
 He asked the employees to work together and to collaborate so that results could show that the office was functional.
 He added that if no change occurred, management would move them to other offices.
-Mr. Chouinard stated that Shop Steward Moreau, who was part of the group of employees who were causing problems, responded in this way, which Mr. Chouinard found scathing: “[translation] You have been telling us that for a long time.”
+Mr. Chouinard stated that union steward Moreau, who was part of the group of employees who were causing problems, responded in the following way, which Mr. Chouinard found scathing: “[translation] You have been telling us that for a long time.”
 He replied that he had confirmed with his superiors that it was one of the options that they were considering.

 78 Mr. Chouinard went to the Grande-Rivière office in June 2011 to meet with the fishery officers.
 He told them that he was not happy with the situation and again asked them to work as a team.
 If nothing changed, management would take steps.
 Mr. Chouinard stated that the office was becoming less and less functional.